Smoking cigarettes can cause serious smoking-related diseases.

 Although these responses have been successful in reducing smoking rates, there is a lot that still needs to be done.

-With better regulations, we can rid Canada of cigarettes altogether.
+With better regulations, it’s possible to rid Canada of cigarettes altogether.

 When it comes to smoke-free alternatives to cigarettes, we must first and foremost completely restrict access to all underage Canadians.
-However, access to information for adult smokers regarding these products can help allow them to switch to a smoke-free alternative.
+However, access to information regarding these products for adult smokers who would otherwise continue to smoke can help inform them that a better choice is available.

 At RBH, our goal is to stop selling cigarettes.
-We want today’s adult smokers to switch to better alternatives if they do not quit nicotine completely.
-We think the government of Canada can make that happen even faster by embracing science, technology, and innovation regarding smoking alternatives, such as vaping or heating.
+We want today’s adult smokers to quit all forms of tobacco and nicotine entirely.
+For adults who choose to continue to smoke, we want them to consider switching to smoke-free alternatives, as they are a better option.
+The Government of Canada can make that happen even faster by embracing science, technology, and innovation regarding smoking alternatives, such as vaping or heating.
 New regulations are necessary and should reflect the differences between cigarettes and smoke-free alternatives.